satyavh/Kingdom/README.md

       alert 'attacking!'
 ```

 Soldiers are automatically namespaced, so in the example you see that the soldier in template1 only listens to orders from template2.
-Ordering soldiers within a template don't need namespacing (then again, you can just use functions within a template)
+Ordering soldiers within a template don't need namespacing (then again, you can just call functions within a template)

 ## Supported bindings
 ### attribute bindings